cjolowicz/cookiecutter-hypermodern-python/README.md

 nox --list-sessions
 ```

-### External Services
+### Continuous Integration

+#### GitHub

+1. Create an empty repository for your project.
+2. Follow the instructions to push an existing repository from the command line.

 #### PyPI

 1. Sign up at [PyPI](https://pypi.org/).
 2. Go to the Account Settings on PyPI,
-   generate an API token,
-   and copy it.
+   generate an API token, and copy it.
-3. Go to the repository settings on GitHub,
+3. Go to the repository settings on GitHub, and
-   and add a secret named `PYPI_TOKEN`
-   with the token you just copied.
+   add a secret named `PYPI_TOKEN` with the token you just copied.

 #### TestPyPI

 1. Sign up at [TestPyPI](https://test.pypi.org/).
 2. Go to the Account Settings on TestPyPI,
-   generate an API token,
-   and copy it.
+   generate an API token, and copy it.
-3. Go to the repository settings on GitHub,
+3. Go to the repository settings on GitHub, and
-   and add a secret named `TEST_PYPI_TOKEN`
-   with the token you just copied.
+   add a secret named `TEST_PYPI_TOKEN` with the token you just copied.

 #### Codecov